LumaRay/jel/README.md

                 string - add to inner HTML
                 {} - set <JelElementAttributesAndJelProperties>
                 [] - child <JelElementInitializationObjects>
-                function - called immediately function(<el>){} : boolean
+                function - called immediately function(<el>){} : undefined, or boolean, or <JelElementInitializationObject(s)>
                     el - current created HTMLElement
-                    if returns false - the will cancel parsing current created tree object and return undefined from current inner jel function
+                    - if returns false - this will cancel parsing current created tree object and return undefined from current inner jel function;
+                    - if returns other !undefined value - jel tries to append them as <JelElementInitializationObject(s)>;
+                    - if returns undefined (no return value) - the parsing process goes on.
         JelElementInitializationObject: {<tagName>: <JelElementAttributesAndJelProperties>}
             tagName - set tag / template name
         JelElementAttributesAndJelProperties: {<param0>: <val0>[, <param1>: <val1>[, ...]]}